 The Monona Terrace features two summer music series events on its rooftop: Concerts on the Rooftop and Dane Dances, Enjoy free live music while watching the sun set over sparkling Lake Monona.

 Bringing your own blanket is the best way to reserve your seat for Concerts on the Square, the Wisconsin Chamber Orchestra’s six-week, Wednesday night concert series.

 Live on King Street has quickly become part of the urban fabric that makes Downtown Madison so special.
-Originally created to celebrate the end of summer, this multi-night, FREE concert series features national touring acts that perform on an outdoor stage with a stunning view of the capitol.
-You’ll also find music on the King Street corner of the capitol on Tuesdays from June through August — Lunchtime Live is sponsored by Downtown Madison, Inc. and features free performances by local acts ready to entertain local lunch-goers who flock to the Capitol Square.
+This FREE concert series features national touring acts that perform on an outdoor stage with a stunning view of the Capitol.

 FAIRS & FESTIVALS